|

 - Isn't It Romantic?

-- Kissing Bandit, The * - Frank Sinatra as a sort of singing
+- Kissing Bandit, The * - Frank Sinatra as a singing

 dance routine by Cyd Charisse.